Skip to Main Content

 When should you get your cat fixed?

 Spaying and neutering kittens at four months, before they reach sexual maturity, offers the best protection against a number of health risks.
-However, adult cats can be also be spayed or neutered.
+However, adult cats can also be spayed or neutered.
 If you're unsure about when to get your cat fixed, just ask your vet, they can help you decide when to get your cat spayed or neutered.

 How are spaying and neutering different?